ClickCease

 Hernia mesh failures occur.
 Surgeons place hernia mesh in patients to repair hernias.
 In some, there is then a hernia mesh removal.
 For decades we have seen vast hernia mesh failures.
 These hernia mesh failures lead to hernia mesh lawsuits.

 As of 2024, thousands of lawsuits exist across the country.
 These lawsuits are against manufacturers such as C.R.
 Bard, LifeCell (Strattice), Covidien, and Atrium Medical Corp.
-The KBA team is led by Partner Robert Price and Attorney Keith Smith
+The KBD team is led by Partner Robert Price

 The claims from patients are complaints that the hernia mesh used for their hernia surgeries have caused health issues such as chronic pain, infection, adhesions, hernia recurrence, bowel perforation, bowel obstruction, mesh migration, mesh rejection, and more.
 Some patients had to have the mesh removed or undergo hernia revision surgery.